derlin/fribourg-linux-seminar-k8s-deploy-like-a-pro/docs/00-sks.md

 * [Metrics server](https://github.com/kubernetes-sigs/metrics-server): an agent that collects resource metrics from Kubelets and exposes them through the Kubernetes API server (`kubectl top`).

 But this is not all!
-The terraform script also adds:
+The terraform script also potentially adds (see comments in `terraform/main.tf`):

 * The [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/): to provide extrernal access and manage routes (i.e. `Ingress`) based on hosts, path prefix, etc.